 - Bali Tiger (extinct)

-In the list, the ones that don’t have extinct attached to their name are endangered and may soon have this surname thanks to human beings.
-Interestingly, scientists have suggested that the South Chinese Tiger is already ‘functionally extinct’.
+The subspecies without "extinct" after their names are endangered and may soon share that fate, thanks to human beings.
+Interestingly, scientists have suggested that the South Chinese Tiger is already "functionally extinct."

 Classification